Scenic Drives in the Georgia Mountains

 • Drivers may not use their hands to make calls or texts

-Once your car is ready to go, carry useful items to assist others (or yourself) during emergencies, including emergency LED flares, portable air compressors, and portable car battery chargers.
+Once your car is ready, carry useful items to assist others (or yourself) during emergencies, including emergency LED flares, portable air compressors, and portable car battery chargers.

 Personal safety

-Whether or not you plan to do anything strenuous, it is helpful to plan for surprises and have a few helpful items in your car.
+Whether you plan to do anything strenuous or not, it is helpful to plan for surprises and have a few helpful items in your car.

 • Carry cash – some places (parking lots, parks, etc.) do not accept other forms of payment